nanos-world/docs/getting_started/ScriptingQuickStart.rst

    prop_chair = Prop(Vector(400, 200, 0), Rotator(0, 0, 0), "NanosWorld::SM_WoodenChair")
    prop_tire = Prop(Vector(600, 0, 0), Rotator(0, 0, 0), "NanosWorld::SM_TireLarge")

-This will spawn 3 Props (a Table, a chair and a Tire) close to each other.
-After that, you can start the server and you will see the output:
+This will spawn 3 Props (a Table, a Chair and a Tire) close to each other.
+After that, you can start the server and you will see the output on server console:

 .. image:: https://i.imgur.com/JGp6QhZ.png